-One of our CSA offerings this year is a certified organic program, offered by the Geauga Family Farms cooperative.
+One of our CSA offerings is a certified organic program, offered by the Geauga Family Farms cooperative.
 This is a unique way that a group of smaller farms can become certified organic, by bearing the logistical and infrastructure hurdles together.

 Purchasing food from local farmers prevents urban sprawl.
 Urban

 sprawl creates concrete wastelands in the cities, steals ecosystems from